The Transfer Balance Cap (TBC)

 As mentioned in Explanatory Memorandum (EM):

-Taxed Defined Benefit Pensions: Pensions are tax-free from age 60, up to an income cap - currently $100,000 per annum.
-If a recipient exceeds the income cap, 50% of the pension amounts over $100,000 a year are counted towards the DB pensioners assessable income and taxed at their marginal tax rate.
+Taxed Defined Benefit Pensions: Pensions are tax-free from age 60, up to an income cap - $106,250 per annum for the 2021/22 tax year.
+If a recipient exceeds the income cap, 50% of the pension over the cap is counted towards the DB pensioner's assessable income and taxed at their marginal tax rate.

-Untaxed Defined Benefit Pensions: These are typically pensions paid from government super funds, comprising unfunded defined benefit schemes and "constitutionally protected funds", and will continue to be taxed at full marginal rates, but the existing 10% tax offset will be capped at $10,000 from 1 July 2017.
-The 10% tax offset on defined benefit pension income is limited to the first $100,000 (indexed) of defined benefit income that the pension recipient receives.
+Untaxed Defined Benefit Pensions: These are typically pensions paid from government super funds, comprising unfunded defined benefit schemes and "constitutionally protected funds", and will continue to be taxed at full marginal rates, but a 10% tax offset is available, but has been capped at $10,000 since 1 July 2017.

 Mixed Account Based and Defined Benefit pensions